weirdestsoul/sandbox-P2-HTML-github.io/README.md

 # sandbox-P2-HTML-github.io
-CS 10 Website project: How to learn HTML by building a website
+CS 10 Website project: How to learn HTML by building a website.
+Also when cheese is cheese because cheese.